raelyard/life-book/truth-free.md

 Therefore, from a utilitarian perspective, truth is clearly favorable to falsehood.
 A person who seeks and finds truth will be in a better position to act than one who favors falsehood.

-(cite Peterson in some way and develop this idea) Further, it's in facing the truth where meaning is to be found.
+(TODO: cite Peterson in some way and develop this idea) Further, it's in facing the truth where meaning is to be found.

 ## Life More Abundant